grssnbchr/rddj-reproducibility-workflow/README.md

 ```
 #!/bin/bash
+# first, knit
+# only works if you have pandoc > 1.9.0 installed
+# R -e "rmarkdown::render('main.Rmd')"
 # make temporary copy of the stuff we want to commit in with all data we need in build
 mkdir tmp
 cp main.Rmd tmp/